python/cpython/Doc/library/email.util.rst

    ``False``.

-.. function:: make_msgid([idstring])
+.. function:: make_msgid(idstring=None)

    Returns a string suitable for an :rfc:`2822`\ -compliant :mailheader:`Message-ID` header.
 Optional *idstring* if given, is a string used to strengthen the uniqueness of the message id.

 .. function:: decode_rfc2231(s)